Last Updated on March 25, 2021 by Helga Dosa

 It rose to fame again during the 11th century, under the abbacy of Desiderius.
 During Desiderius’ years of rule, a large number of spiritual and artistic works were produced, including some of the most famous illuminated manuscripts of the high Middle Ages.
-Renowned for its cultural appeal, and its centrality in the diffusion of spiritual and theological works, the abbey underwent reconstruction works involving some of the most talented artists of the time, who travelled to Montecassino from all over the country, and indeed, Europe, to contribute with their art to its decoration, coming from as far as Greece to enhance the Abbey’s beauty and splendour.
-Unfortunately, all was to be destroyed in later centuries.
+Renowned for its cultural appeal, and its centrality in the diffusion of spiritual and theological works, the abbey underwent reconstruction works involving some of the most talented artists of the time, who traveled to Montecassino from all over the country, and indeed, Europe, to contribute with their art to its decoration, coming from as far as Greece to enhance Abbey’s beauty and splendor.
+Unfortunately, all were to be destroyed in later centuries.

 When a tragic earthquake hit the area in 1349, the Abbey was razed and had to be built again.
-In that occasion, it became see of a Cathedral, which was later combined with that of St Justina of Padua.
-Four century later, in 1799, the site was invaded by Napoleonic troops and destroyed once more.
+On that occasion, it became see of a Cathedral, which was later combined with that of St Justina of Padua.
+Four centuries later, in 1799, the site was invaded by Napoleonic troops and destroyed once more.

 The entire structure was destroyed during a series of air raids and bomb attacks.
 It was completely rebuilt after the end of the war and newly consecrated in 1964 by Pope Paul VI.

-The invasion of Monte Cassino led to the loss of around 54,000 allied and 20,000 Germans lives.
+The invasion of Monte Cassino led to the loss of around 54,000 allied and 20,000 Germans’ lives.
 Today, a series of cemeteries stand to honor the men who fought and died there.
-If you are visiting Monte Cassino, make sure to see the city Museum to find a vast collection of some of the most magnificent artifacts created in named of this holy place.
-However, just check out the timings as usually this museum remains closed during the winter months, though it may be opened on Sundays for visitors.
+If you are visiting Montecassino, make sure to see the city Museum to find a vast collection of some of the most magnificent artifacts created in name of this holy place.
+However, just check out the timings as usually, this museum remains closed during the winter months, though it may be opened on Sundays for visitors.

 The entrance to the Abbey comprises three bronze doors with various inscriptions depicting the possessions bestowed on the Abbey throughout the centuries.
 There are plenty of interesting things to see inside the monastery, such as the statue of St. Scolastica, which was recreated after the end of World War II.
-There are lovely paintings, too, such as “The Glory of St. Benedict”, which depicts St. Benedict surrounded by bishops, monks and nuns.
-The Bramante cloister measures 40 metres in length and around 30 metres in width, and an octagonal well, supported by Corinthian columns, adorns its center.
+There are lovely paintings, too, such as “The Glory of St. Benedict”, which depicts St. Benedict surrounded by bishops, monks, and nuns.
+The Bramante cloister measures 40 meters in length and around 30 meters in width, and an octagonal well, supported by Corinthian columns, adorns its center.

-The Baroque style pipe organ, built by Neapolitan Mascioni di Cuvio is formed by over 5000 pipes and has three keyboards.
-Stunning are also the frescoes in the cathedral, representing stories of the oath taken by the monks entering the community.
-There is also a secret underground church, built in 1544, where you can find different chambers with mosaic tile works.
+The Baroque style pipe organ, built by Neapolitan Mascioni di Cuvio, is formed by over 5000 pipes and has three keyboards.
+Stunning is also the frescoes in the cathedral, representing stories of the oath taken by the monks entering the community.
+There is also a secret underground church, built-in 1544, where you can find different chambers with mosaic tile works.
 The most outstanding portrays the Madonna and child with golden tiles.
 This hidden treasure is also home to a beautiful marble statue of St. Benedict.